MauroZn/MATFbkExam_BaseProject/README.md

 ### Some docker commands:

-#### Once the Dockerfile is created, you can build the image with (Go in the right folder where the right Dockerfile is located):
+#### Once the Dockerfile is created, you can build the image with it (Go in the right folder where the correct Dockerfile is located):

     sudo docker build -t [IMAGE_NAME] -f Dockerfile .